JiroCab/oldSerpulolaunchCapacity/README.md

-# oldSerpulolaunchCapacity
-A freind ask me to make this, thought to share it
+A friend asked me to make this, thought to share it yes